nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Edit the details of a lecture.

 - <span style="color:#e46c0a">`lecture_name`</span> : The name of the lecture to be edited
-  - Must belong to a lecture that exist within the module specified in `module_code`
+  - Must belong to an existing lecture in the module specified in `module_code` (:information_source: Lecture name matching is case sensitive)
-  - Must be a valid lecture name (refer to [Argument Formats](#argument-formats) for more information)
 - <span style="color:#e46c0a">`module_code`</span> : The code of the module that contains the lecture to be edited
-  - Must belong to an existing module in Le Tracker
+  - Must belong to an existing module in Le Tracker (:information_source: Module code matching is case sensitive)
-  - Must be a valid module code (refer to [Argument Formats](#argument-formats) for more information)
   - Might be automatically specified by the navigation system (refer to [Navigation](#navigation) for more information)
 - <span style="color:#e46c0a">`updated_name`</span> : The updated lecture name
-  - Must be unique among the names of the lectures belonging to the module specified in `module_code`
+  - Must be unique among the names of the lectures belonging to the module specified in `module_code` (:information_source: Uniqueness is case sensitive)
-  - Must be a valid lecture name (refer to [Argument Formats](#argument-formats) for more information)
+  - Refer to [Argument Formats](#argument-formats) for the "Lecture Name" format
 - <span style="color:#e46c0a">`tag_1, tag_2, ...`</span> : The tags that will replace the current tags applied to the lecture
-  - All tags must be valid (refer to [Argument Formats](#argument-formats) for more information)
   - Repeated tags (if any) will be ignored
+  - Refer to [Argument Formats](#argument-formats) for the "Tag" format

+:warning: The navigation system might specify the `/lec` argument which will transform the user's command into the command specified in [Edit a Video](#edit-a-video) (refer to [Navigation](#navigation) for more information)

 Examples: